7 Best Police Scanners for Beginners 2026 (From $35)

 - Limited to older systems

-Verdict: Only buy if you've confirmed your area uses analog systems, or for fire/EMS/weather monitoring only.
+Only buy if you've confirmed your area uses analog systems, or for fire/EMS/weather monitoring only.

-Check Price on Amazon →Best Overall Scanner: Uniden SDS100
+Check Price on Amazon →Best overall scanner: Uniden SDS100

 The SDS100 is the gold standard for serious scanner enthusiasts.
 It handles virtually every unencrypted system in North America, including P25 Phase I & II, DMR, and NXDN.
 This is our top pick for anyone serious about scanner monitoring.